borzari/CMSSW_SPRACE_2018/README.md

  - 2) How many events were analyzed?

-Download the files in the Access machine using srm.
+Download the files in the Access machine using [srm](https://github.com/denerslemos/CMSSW_SPRACE_2018/blob/Linux_SSH_Git/README.md).
+And view the reconstructed Z peak in the combined data using:

+`FWLiteHistograms inputFiles=File1.root, File2.root, File3.root, File4.root outputFile=ZPeak_data.root maxEvents=-1 outputEvery=100`